 “Yes,” he called again.
 “Just give me a moment.”

-After a moment, he heard muffled voices, conversing, arguing.
+He heard muffled voices, conversing, arguing.
 Then the latch began to jiggle.
 They were trying the door.
 They must not have been convinced by his impression.

 Bang.

 The chair rattled.
 It held, but they began to bang on the door with more force.
 They would find their way in, sooner than later, and Jonathan would be caught in the room.